javipalanca/simfleet/docs/develop.rst

     Used with ``logger.warn("my warning message")``.
 These messages are always shown and are used to show warnings to the user.
 * **ERROR**
     Used with ``logger.error("my error message")``.
-These messages are always shown are are used to show errors to the user.
+These messages are always shown and are used to show errors to the user.
 * **SUCCESS**
     Used with ``logger.success("my success message")``.
-These messages are always shown are are used to show success to the user.
+These messages are always shown and are used to show success messages to the user.

 In order to use this logger just remember to import the ``loguru`` library as follows: